DreamBooth

 DreamBooth training loop

 Our DreamBooth training loop is very much inspired by this script provided by the Diffusers team at Hugging Face.
 However, there is an important difference to note.
-We only fine-tune the UNet (the model responsible for predicting noise) and don't fine-tune the text encoder in this example.
+We only fine-tune the diffusion model (the component responsible for predicting noise / velocity) and don't fine-tune the text encoder in this example.
 If you're looking for an implementation that also performs the additional fine-tuning of the text encoder, refer to this repository.

 def __init__(